-Quick Answer: There is no need for an annual inspection however you might have to complete a RWC ( Roadworthy certificate) before you sell your car, or have register a car you just purchased.
+Quick answer: There is no need for an annual inspection for a vehicle registered in Victoria; however, you might have to complete an RWC (Roadworthy Certificate) before you sell your car or register a car you just purchased.

 Vehicle Registration Rules & Roadworthy Certificate (RWC) in Victoria